- 1 Tracklist states

 (Jerome Sydenham Remix)

-- Unreleased edits should read the Edit info behind the label, e.g.
+Unreleased edits should read the Edit info behind the normal track name

-(Remix / Version)behind the track name, the original version is assumed anyway.
-It's used a lot in Progressive and Trance tracklists, but the logic makes no difference here.
+(Remix / Version) behind the track name, the original version is assumed anyway.
+It's used a lot in mp3 shops, but the logic makes no difference here.

 # ''Artist - Track (Version)''?.

-- Actually the phrase comes from "a cappella" (lower caption) as a form of "singing without instrumental sound", but it doesn't mean the same as we do: A non-instrumental version of a normal vocal pop song or electronic dance music track.
-Various versions of the writing are used.
+Actually the phrase comes from "a cappella" (lower caption) as a form of "singing without instrumental sound", but it doesn't mean the same as we do A non-instrumental version of a normal vocal pop song or electronic dance music track.
+Various versions of the spelling are used.
 Use as it's given on the release.
-If not sure, use the widely spread spelling "Acapella".
+If not sure, use the widely spread "Acapella".

 [White].
 Same for